theCanadianHat/OCA8/chapters/5/reviewQuestions/readme.md

 - [ ] F. The code will not compile because the class Falcon doesn't implement the interface methods.

 ### A9.
+Although the definition of methods on lines 2 and 5 vary, both will be converted to `public abstract` be the compiler.
+Line 4 is fine, because an interface an have `public` or default access.
+Finally, the class `Falcon` doesn't need to implement the interface methods because it is marked as `abstract`.
+Therefore, the code will compile without issue.

 ### Q10.
 Which statements are true for both abstract classes and interfaces?
 (Choose all that apply)
 - [ ] A. All methods within them are assumed to be abstract.
-- [ ] B. Both can contain `public static final` variables.
+- [X] B. Both can contain `public static final` variables.
-- [ ] C. Both can be extended using the `extend` keyword.
+- [X] C. Both can be extended using the `extend` keyword.
 - [ ] D. Both can contain default methods.
-- [ ] E. Both can contain static methods.
+- [X] E. Both can contain static methods.
-- [ ] F. Neither can be instantiated directly.
+- [X] F. Neither can be instantiated directly.
 - [ ] G. Both inherit `java.land.Object`.

 ### A10.
+Option A is wrong, because an abstract class may contain concrete methods.
+Since Java 8, interfaces may also contain concrete methods in form of static or default methods.
+Although all variables in interfaces are assumed to be `public static final`, abstract classes may contain them as well, so option B is correct.
+Both abstract classes and interfaces can be extended with the `extend` keyword, so option C is correct.
+Only interfaces can contain default methods, so option D is incorrect.
+Both abstract classes and interfaces can contain static methods, so option E is correct.
+Finally, though an instance of an object that implements an interface inherits `java.lang.Object`, the interface itself doesn't; otherwise, Java would support multiple inheritance for objects, which it doesn't.
+Therefore, option G is incorrect.

 ### Q11.
 What modifiers are assumed for all interface variables?
 (Choose all that apply)
 - [ ] A. `public`